oracle-livelabs/spatial-graph/spatial-apex/access-apex/access-apex.md

 ## Introduction

-This lab walks you through the steps to get started using Oracle APEX on Oracle Autonomous Database (Autonomous Transaction Processing [ATP]).
-In this lab, you provision a new ATP instance and create an APEX workspace.
+This lab walks you through the steps to get started using Oracle APEX on Oracle Autonomous AI Database.
+In this lab, you provision a new Oracle Autonomous AI Transaction Processing instance and create an APEX workspace.

 Estimated Time: 10 minutes